mvysny/photocloud-frame-slideshow/README.md

 ### Adding more Streams

 Open the main screen and touch the lower big white plus button.
 You will be able to add additional streams.

+### Settings

+Touch the upper-right cog wheel *Settings* button in the main screen.
+You can for example configure to start slideshow from a Stream (or a combination of Streams)

+* When your device boots;
+* When your power cable is plugged in;

+And others.